 We give enrichment to our animals in many different ways to encourage them to investigate and interact with their environment.

 We do things like changing around their exhibit, varying the way we present their food, putting different smells in their enclosures and giving them novel items to interact with.
-Providing enrichment alleviates boredom and gives our animals more choice on how they use their environment.
+Providing enrichment gives our animals more choice on how they use their environment.

 Enrichment can also reduce stress and improve success breeding in a captive environment.
 Along with improving animal welfare, it gives our visitors a more enhanced experience at the zoo and a chance to see behaviours they may not have realised an animal could do.